 This coconut date spread is naturally sweet and perfect for slathering on your favorite bread or morning toast.
-You can even add it to oatmeal for a sweet bite.
+You can even add a spoonful to oatmeal for some sweetness.

-So as I’ve sat here nut butter-less for the last 6 days or so, an idea came up as I stared at a pantry full of Natural Delights medjool dates…make a date butter.
+So as I’ve sat here nut butter-less for the last 6 days or so, an idea came up as I stared at a pantry full of medjool dates…make a date butter.

 - 15 medjool dates, pitted and halved